Trinity: Holy Spirit in later Christian theology

 As the Arian controversy was dissipating, the debate moved from the deity of Jesus Christ to the equality of the Holy Spirit with the Father and Son.
 On one hand, the Pneumatomachi sect declared that the Holy Spirit was an inferior person to the Father and Son.
 On the other hand, the Cappadocian Fathers argued that the Holy Spirit was equal to the Father and Son in nature or substance.

-Although the main text used in defense of the deity of the Holy Spirit was Matthew 28:19, Cappadocian Fathers such as Basil the Great argued from other verses such as "But Peter said, 'Ananias, why has Satan filled your heart to lie to the Holy Spirit and to keep back for yourself part of the proceeds of the land?
-While it remained unsold, did it not remain your own?
-And after it was sold, was it not at your disposal?
-Why is it that you have contrived this deed in your heart?
-You have not lied to men but to God.
-(Acts 5:3–4).